anthonymarkreynolds/neovim-config-flake/README.md

 # Neovim Config Flake

+> :warning: **This project is experimental and a work-in-progress.** Use it at your own risk and be prepared for potential issues.

 This is a template repository for creating your own Neovim configuration using Nix Flakes.
 The main branch includes a minimal `init.lua` and folder structure for the Neovim runtime.
 Plugin examples are commented out in the template.

 ## Requirements